samarthf-vast/Separate-Monitoring-and-Logging-Stack-Repository/README.md

-# Weather App — Monitoring & Logging Stack
+# Monitoring & Logging Stack

 A standalone Kubernetes monitoring repository for the weather application.
 It deploys **Prometheus**, **Grafana**, **Loki**, **Grafana Alloy**, **cAdvisor**, and **Node Exporter** into a dedicated `weather-monitoring` namespace and is fully automated via GitHub Actions CI/CD.